SimonYip22/Clinical-Entity-Extraction-Validation-System/README.md

 The main methodological insight is that clinical NLP systems should be designed around the intended use of their outputs, not around model complexity alone.

 For this work, the goal was not to show that BioClinicalBERT can replace rule-based extraction.
-The goal was to build a controlled pipeline where deterministic extraction and transformer validation perform different roles.
+The goal was to build a controlled pipeline where deterministic extraction and transformer validation perform different roles:

-This design demonstrates a realistic applied clinical NLP workflow:

 - Rules define what can be extracted.
 - BioClinicalBERT determines what should be retained.
 - The output schema preserves provenance, context, and validation results.
 - Evaluation identifies where the architecture helps and where it over-filters.

-The evaluation suggests a clear future direction: entity-specific validation strategies may be preferable to uniform filtering.
-Symptoms may benefit from lighter transformer intervention or rule-based bypass logic, while interventions and clinical conditions may benefit from stricter contextual validation.

 Overall, this shows that in clinical NLP the strongest design is not necessarily the most model-heavy design.
 A hybrid system can provide a better balance of traceability, reproducibility, contextual interpretation, and downstream usability than either rules or transformers alone.